Facilitiy Rentals in Bellingham Public Schools

 Requesting facility use

-Complete and submit a use request form, once submitted please allow 10 business days for review, you will be contacted for additional information or clarification if needed.
+Create an account by visiting bham.tandem.co and submit a facility use request, once submitted please allow 10 business days for review, you will be contacted for additional information or clarification if needed.

 Use of gyms for single date events are distributed on a first-come first-serve basis.
 Please review the availability calendar and submit a permit for use.
 For on-going use with multiple dates please review the following lottery distribution information.